The 8 Best Putters For Women

 Your putting stroke will determine what type of hosel you should get, such as a plumber neck, center shaft, double bend, or short hosel.

 Next, your hand movement impacts the type of grip you should use.
 A thicker grip is ideal for players who move their hands during the stroke.
-The additional rubber restricts your hand and wrist movement to prevent you from closing or opening the putter face.
+The additional rubber restricts your hand and wrist movement, preventing you from closing or opening the putter face.

 On the other hand, a thinner grip is well suited to those who experience limited wrist movement.

-Finally, your ball striking ability will guide you on which head design is best.
-If you yearn for feel over forgiveness, consider a blade.
+Finally, your ball striking ability will guide you on the best head design.
+If you yearn for feel over-forgiveness, consider a blade.
 However, those who demand forgiveness should consider the heavier, mallet head construction.

 Final Thoughts